solsoftware/capsula/tutorial.md

 Capsula library is executable both within the browser and Node.js.
 At this point it comprises three modules:

 - capsula,
+- services,
-- services, and
+- html, and
-- html.
+- sm.

 <table class="module">
 <thead><tr><th colspan="2">[module] <a href="{{ "/api-reference/module-capsula.html" | relative_url }}" target="_blank">capsula</a></th></tr></thead>